 Performs Site Inspections

-A primary job of the safety manager is to inspect the construction site for hazardous conditions.
+A primary job of the safety officer is to inspect the construction site for hazardous conditions.
 They make sure that safety equipment is working properly and that safety procedures are being followed.
-If hazardous conditions are found, the safety manager will make provisions to ensure that they are removed or that a dangerous situation is overcome.
+If hazardous conditions are found, the safety officer will make provisions to ensure that they are removed or that a dangerous situation is overcome.
 Site inspections also ensure that OSHA policies are being followed and that you avoid receiving an OSHA citation.
-However, should you ever receive a citation, an OSHA lawyer can help you handle it.
+However, should you ever receive a citation, an OSHA lawyer can help you address it.

 Unfortunately, not all accidents can be avoided.
-When accidents occur, safety managers launch an investigation to determine the cause of the accident and what measures can be put in place to avoid future accidents.
+When accidents occur, safety officers will launch an investigation to determine the cause of the accident and what measures can be put in place to avoid future accidents.
 Investigations may involve conducting interviews, inspecting equipment, and assessing damage.

 Conducts OSHA Training